 6.2.1.3 getBroker

-This service capability obtains the Broker instance that will be used to subscribe and publish requests based on the requested service capability (e.g., publishRequest, subscribeRequest), AE and Resource.
+This service capability obtains the Broker instance that will be used to subscribe and publish requests based on the requested M2M Service Capability (e.g., publishRequest, subscribeRequest), AE, Resource and M2M Service Subscription.

 For the publishRequest service capability the AE is the from AE-ID and the resource is the toResource representing a leaf node from the publication resource.

-For the subscribeRequest service capability the AE is the to AE-ID and the resource is the publication resource.
+For the subscribeRequest service capability the AE is the from AE-ID and the resource is the publication resource.

 6.2.1.3.1 Pre-conditions

-A correlation between a Service Subscription, from AE-ID and Broker exist.
+A correlation between a M2M Service Subscription, AE, Resource and Broker exist.

-6.2.1.3.2 Signature
+6.2.1.3.2 Signature - getBroker